 Seven new bridges and a pedestrian underpass across the new dual carriageway were built.
 Other work such as concrete retaining walls and repairs to two existing bridges were also completed.
 The slip roads at Yarwood Heath and Bowdon roundabouts were reconstructed and Junction 7 of the M56 was also improved as part of the project.

 The final phase of work for the new A556 Knutsford-Bowdon dual carriageway began in February 2017.
-The new dual carriageway is scheduled to open for traffic by the end of March 2017.
-The de-trunked Chester Road will be installed with eco-friendly lighting and will also include a green bridge to offer a safe road crossing for wildlife.
+The new dual carriageway was opened to traffic in March 2017.
+The de-trunked Chester Road will be installed with eco-friendly lighting and include a green bridge to offer a safe road crossing for wildlife.

 Contractors involved with the road improvement

 In January 2011, Costain was awarded an early contractor involvement (ECI) contract by the Highways Agency to design and build a new carriageway under the A556 Knutsford-Bowdon Improvement scheme.